Basis-Theory/docs/source/includes/api-reference/_applications.md

   `https://api.basistheory.com/applications/key`
 </span>

-Get an application by key in the tenant.
+Get an application by key in the Tenant.
 Will use the `X-API-KEY` header to lookup the application.

 ### Permissions